rajaram2003/Doctor-Appointment-Booking-Website/README.md

-# Prescripto - Online Doctor Appointment Booking
+# Prescripto - Online Doctor Appointment Booking Website

 Prescripto is an online appointment booking website where users can schedule appointments with doctors or hospitals.
 Users can filter doctors by their specialty, choose a date, and select a time slot within a 7-day window for a convenient booking experience.